tasvora/ETL-Project/README.md

 ## Objective

-Tto analyze job market for Data Scientists in Ohio and Washington states.
+To analyze job market for Data Scientists in Ohio and Washington states.

 ## Finding Data